 ROBERT: In the walking tours I’ve had of New York City, this beats everything.

-STEVE: So we're gonna enter through the doors marked “Exit.”
+ROBERT: So we're gonna enter through the doors marked “Exit.”
 That’s always a good way to start.

 ROBERT: So imagine park land on top, and a kind of open framework -- sort of like a parking garage.